ngxs/store/docs/concepts/select.md

 #### `injectContainerState`

+> ⚠️ This property is only useful for migrating codebases from NGXS v3 to v4.
+It is not recommended to keep it set to `true`.
+In v4 and newer versions, users should have no reason to set this property explicitly.

 - `true` will cause all selectors defined within a state class to receive the container class' state model as their first parameter.
-As a result every selector would be re-evaluated after any change to that state.
+As a result every selector would be re-evaluated after any change to that state (**this should only be used during migrations**).
-- `false` will prevent the injection of the container state model as the first parameter of a selector method (defined within a state class) that joins to other selectors for its parameters.
+- `false` will prevent the injection of the container state model as the first parameter of a selector method (defined within a state class) that joins to other selectors for its parameters (**this is the default value now**).

 ### Memoized Selectors with Arguments